The Future is VR.

 There is no doubt virtual reality will play a huge role in our future.
 The possibilities are endless.
 From imaginative worlds like The Matrix or Ghost in the Shell to actual current uses such as test environments or activities, keep your eyes open, because VR is on its way.

 Helping Paraplegics Regain Leg Function

-A study by Duke University has demonstrated promise of VR in helping paraplegics restore mobility for patients who suffer from chronic spinal cord injuries.
+A study by Duke University has demonstrated the promise of VR is helping paraplegics restore mobility for patients who suffer from chronic spinal cord injuries.

 During a 12-month study, the Oculus Rift was used to measure brainwave activity for paraplegic patients.
 Researchers discovered that by simulating actual movements through VR, patients recovered lower limb movement that had been inactive since their injuries.
 In fact, 4 of 8 patients transitioned from full to partial paraplegics.
 Though this small study is still in its infancy, it demonstrates the promises VR can offer to the medical community.

 There are many inconsistencies and errors that go into court cases.
 The jury may incorrectly "remember" facts, be overwhelmed with information, and cannot make the best-informed decisions.
 Now imagine if jurors were able to "experience" the crime scene first-hand and see the crime scene set-up through the use of VR.

 Investigators have already begun to use this technology.
 This ranges from creating virtual maps of the scene to using MRI and CT scanners to get in-depth pictures of injuries.
 Unfortunately, much of the data is unused.
 Jurors find it difficult to apply the VR findings to their final decision.
 Regardless, VR brings exciting changes to crime investigation.